wootyloops/moonbeams/README.md

 - Admin page for inventory/account management
 - Product reviews
 - (Fake) story locations presented on a map
-- The ability to run the whole thing from Docker

 ## Getting Started